 If you’re into specialty sodas (KISS Kola?), retro signage and taffy (banana cream pie?), Rocket Fizz is a must-shop.

 “From some old fashioned candy and hard-to-find treats to Japanese candy and true rarities, this place has it all,” writes Yelper Jim B. “Also they have a really great selection of sodas.
 It will be tough to walk out of there empty-handed, so beware.
-[It’s] right across the street from Pecan Lodge, so seems like a natural to stop in afterward.”
-Located in Deep Ellum and Arlington, the company website reported 88 locations of Rocket Fizz nationwide as of January 2018, with nearly another 50 on the way.
+Right across the street from Pecan Lodge, so seems like a natural to stop in afterward.”

 It’Sugar has locations in 27 states across the United States including Grapevine and Fort Worth.
 It’Sugar’s Forth Worth Sundance Square location upholds the old-timey tradition of sweet shops being located near town squares.